Nhyk365/rock-paper-scissors-2/README.md

 # rock-paper-scissors-2
 This game is part of The Odin Project foundation course.

-It's based on a mix of IF statements and a loop cycle to play the game until a player gets to 5 wins.
+It's based on a mix of IF statements and a loop cycle to play the game for 5 rounds.

 What it does: